 Add a pinch of saffron in 1 cup of lukewarm milk ( maybe around 10 - 12 strands).
 And keep it aside for about 20 minutes.
 Hint: The milk turns a bright yellow color after 20 minutes.

 Chop dry fruits and nuts into the small piece

 s.
 I have added each one-fourth cup of cashew, almond, walnut, and raisins.
 Hint: You may also add dried cranberries, dried plums.
 Just run your Imagination to choose your favorite dried fruits.

 Slice onions as thin as possible.
 Keep it aside.
 We need these later.
 Hint: I used mandolins to slice onions evenly.

 How to make Kashmiri Pulao Recipe:

 In a medium flame, heat is the heavy bottom pan.
-Add one tablespoon of ghee and one tablespoon of cooking oil.
+Add ghee and vegetable oil.
 Now add chopped nuts and dry fruits.
 And continue to fry them on medium flame.

 Once it turned golden brown in color, transfer to a plate and keep it aside( we need these in our final steps).

-In the same pan and add 1 tablespoon of cooking oil, add onions.
+Over medium flame, in the same pan add onion.
 Adjust the flame so that onion should get evenly fried.

 Fry them until it becomes crispy and golden brown.
 Transfer these to a plate( we need these in the final steps).
 Hint: Keep an eye on the onions as it can get burnt very quickly.
 There are very few seconds in between perfect crispy onions and burnt ones.
 So please be careful while frying.
 And This is an essential part of Kashmiri Pulao.

-In the same pan add cooking oil, followed by cinnamon stick, cloves, bay leaf, and green cardamom.
+In the same pan add cinnamon stick, cloves, bay leaf, and green cardamom.
 Fry them until they become golden brown.
-Now add one chopped green chili, one tablespoon of grated Ginger, 1/4 tsp of fennel seed powder.
+Now add one chopped green chili, one tablespoon of grated Ginger, ground fennel seed.

 In a medium flame, roast them until the grated Ginger changes its color.

 Now add the saffron soaked milk which we have kept aside in our preparation steps.
 Also, add one cup of water and Bring it to boil.

 Add one the soaked rice.
 Hint: Discard the water in which rice was soaked.